1. Home

 The first printed book was in German… and Germany publishes about 94,000 titles per year.
 So, it’s no wonder I love to read!
 (It’s in the genes!)
 And I love to recommend books (maybe I should have become a librarian?).
 Rather than start a book club (getting all of you in my house could be a bit tricky) I thought it would be best to create the German Girl in America Book Corner.
-Basically, it’s a list of books that I’ve read and loved (or liked very much).
+Basically, it’s a list of books about Germany that I’ve read and loved (or liked very much).
 I’m also including books suggested by other people.
 You can use this list as a starting place for deciding what to put on your “to read next” pile.

 This post contains affiliate links, which means I earn a small percentage of any product sales at no cost to you.

-German Girl in America Book Corner
+German Girl in America Book Corner- Books about Germany

 Everyone Knows Your Mother is a Witch- Rivka Galchen

 In 1618, widow Katherina Kepler, mother of Johannes Kepler (astronomer and mathematician), stands accused of witchcraft by her neighbor Ursula Reinhold.
 The true story, told from Katherina’s point of view, shows what life under a cloud of suspicion and superstition in a small town at the onset of the Thirty Years War.
 Rivka Galchen turns historical source materials… including testimonials and court reporting… into a very readable story.
+Read a longer review here.

 Everyone Knows Your Mother Is a WitchEveryone Knows Your Mother Is a WitchEveryone Knows Your Mother Is a Witch